advancedresearch/path_semantics/faq.md

 However, you can not expect this to be fully formalized, because it is impossible.
 Therefore, Path Semantics is not fully formalizable.

-### Why do you not use formal definitions?

-I do.
-Everywhere.
-They are formally defined using functions.

 ### Are you a pseudomathematician?

 Pseudomathematics, or mathematical crankery, is a form of mathematics-like activity that aims at advancing a set of questionable beliefs that do not adhere to the framework of rigor or formal mathematical practice.
 Link to [Wikipedia article](https://en.wikipedia.org/wiki/Pseudomathematics)